TF Logo TF Logo

 Why Travel Freely Likes It

-This is an excellent all-around card for ALL travelers, and one that we consider to be the #1 card for beginners.
-By being able to transfer points to one of 14 travel partners or redeem points within the Chase Travel℠ portal, this is an extremely flexible card opening up many travel opportunities.
+This is an excellent all-around card for ALL travelers, and the one we consider the #1 card for beginners.
+With 14 travel transfer partners and the Chase Travel℠ portal, it’s one of the most flexible cards available.

-At a minimum, this card's value is $750 where you can get even more value when using Points Boost in the Chase Travel℠ portal.
-However, when transferring points to travel partners such as British Airways, United, Hyatt or Marriott, we value Chase Ultimate Reward points at 1.8 cents per point — putting an even higher value on the current welcome offer.
+At a minimum, this card’s value is $1,000, with even more possible using Points Boost in the Chase Travel℠ portal.
+The biggest value usually comes from transfer partners such as British Airways, United, Southwest, and Marriott (all 1:1) or World of Hyatt (4:3, see note below).
+Because of these partners, we value Chase Ultimate Rewards points at 1.5 cents per point, putting an even higher value on the current welcome offer.

 Notes: The owner of this site is not an investment advisor, financial planner, nor legal professional.
 Articles here are of an opinion and general nature, and they should not be relied upon for individual circumstances.